Butler, Howard Russell, b. 1856 d. 1934

 Collection Summary: Writings, journals, organizational papers, correspondence, biographical information, printed matter, art works, and diaries.

-REEL 89: A book, HOWARD RUSSELL BUTLER, of Butler's works, including an appreciation by F. Newlin Price.
+A book, "Howard Russell Butler," of Butler's works, including an appreciation by F. Newlin Price.

-Biographical/Historical Note: Businessman, lawyer, landscape painter; New York, N.Y.
+Biographical/Historical Note: Howard Russell Butler (1856-1934) was a businessman, lawyer, and landscape painter from New York, N.Y.
 Founded the American Society of Fine Arts.

 Donated and lent 1970-1975 by H. Russell Butler, Jr., Butler's son.